chadland/chadland.github.io/temp.md

 A big argument for CNNs is that they are fast.
 Very fast.
 Convolutions are a central part of computer graphics and implemented on a hardware level on GPUs.
 Compared to something like n-grams, CNNs are also efficient in terms of representation.
 With a large vocabulary, computing anything more than 3-grams can quickly become expensive.
 Even Google doesn’t provide anything beyond 5-grams.
 Convolutional Filters learn good representations automatically, without needing to represent the whole vocabulary.
 It’s completely reasonable to have filters of size larger than 5.
 I like to think that many of the learned filters in the first layer are capturing features quite similar (but not limited) to n-grams, but represent them in a more compact way.

 My idea is to use CovNets as part inputs to recommendation systems in banking.
 For example, if a customer has a certain transactional pattern (which in terms can be converted to text) it may have an explination to what product the customer will pick the next month.

+###CNNs Parameters

+As this is supposed to be a high level intro to CNNs some important details have been omitted from this article.
+Here are couple:

+Patch  - Patch is usually the same as kernel/filter applied in the convolution process Stride - How many pixels you are shifting your filter when moving your kernel/filter Valid Padding - This has to do with where you start applying your filter.
+If you do not do anything in the edges (no padding) it is called valid padding.
+Same Padding - Pad with 0s to make the input map and the output map roughtly the same.
+1x1 Convolution
+Inception Module

 [1]:http://www.deeplearningbook.org
 [2]:https://adeshpande3.github.io/adeshpande3.github.io/A-Beginner's-Guide-To-Understanding-Convolutional-Neural-Networks-Part-2/